autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

 - `option.is_showing_calculation_time` enables showing each calculation time for functions and total calculation time on the terminal.
 - `option.is_stopping_if_outside_drivable_area` enables stopping just before the generated trajectory point will be outside the drivable area.
 - `mpt.option.plan_from_ego` enables planning from the ego pose when the ego's velocity is zero.
+- `mpt.option.max_plan_from_ego_length` maximum length threshold to plan from ego. it is enabled when the length of trajectory is shorter than this value.
 - `mpt.option.two_step_soft_constraint` enables two step of soft constraints for collision free
   - `mpt.option.soft_clearance_from_road` and `mpt.option.soft_second_clearance_from_road` are the weight.